descartes-underwriting/app-technical-test/README.md

 Technology stack recommended:

-1. React for the frontend
+1. React for the frontend N/A
-2. Python for the backend (e.g. fastapi, flask)
+2. Python for the backend (e.g. fastapi, flask) Fast
-3. Database (any type that can store this type of data)
+3. Database (any type that can store this type of data) Mongo
 4. Docker files and docker compose

 The project should contain: